Nathnaelc/cs162-test/session_05/README.md

 ## Questions:

 ### 1. Identity Access Management - IAM
-It is crucial to get the access control correctly implemented.
+For web services and various other services, it is crucial to get access control correctly implemented.
 As an example, consider logging onto Forum.
-In this case there are students and professors, each of whom is part of multiple courses.
-In each course one might have different roles - e.g. a professor might be a teacher in one class, while taking another class as a student.
-Professors are able to do more things on the platform than students, e.g. send the class to breakout.
-There might be other actions as well, for example some students might be privileged with the option of enabling or disabling student drawing on slides.
+In this case, there are students and professors, each of whom is part of multiple courses.
+In each course, one might have different roles, for example, a professor might be a teacher in one class while taking another class as a student.
+Professors are able to do more things on the platform than students, for example, send the class to breakout.
+There might be other actions as well, for example, some students might be privileged with the option of enabling or disabling student drawing on slides.
 When things break (as they sometimes do), then it will be really useful to have people with tech support privileges come into any class and perform any action.

 Design a system which represents all parts of the problem and can flexibly assign students and professors to new classes.
-The system must also be able to efficiently determine whether a person is able to perform a particular action, such as sending the class to breakout.
+The system must also be able to efficiently determine whether a person is able to perform a particular action, such as sending the class to a breakout.

- (The model sketched out here is more flexible than the actual policy implemented in Forum.
-As an alternative exercise, try to design how IAM is handled in Forum.)
+The model sketched out here is more flexible than the actual policy implemented in Forum.
+As an alternative exercise, try to design how IAM is handled in Forum.

 ### 2. Bug or feature?
 Notice that a tomato can now also appear inside a fruit salad without any